sna1lBoy/lyric-spot/docs/tutorial.md

 # step 3: authorize the application
 now that you've given lyric spot the info it needs to run correctly, it's finally time to run it! ...but wait, there's more! you'll need to generate an authorization code so spotify knows you give lyric spot permission to make API calls.

-to run lyric spot, you'll need to use one of three commands depending on your python version
+to run lyric spot, you'll need to use one of three previously mentioned commands depending on your python version
 ```
 // example running
 cd lyricSpot // first, make sure you're running it from the same directory of main.py or else it will not be able to find the files